Information-Warfare-Center/CSI-SIEM/README.md

 /etc/security/limits.d/limits.conf increases the allowed maximums for file handles and memlocked segments /etc/security/limits.d/limits.conf does not exist, create it?
 (Y/n): y
 ```
  `install.py` will now exit.
 Run `install.py` again like you did at the beginning of the example, only remove the `sudo` and add `--configure` to run `install.py` in "configuration only" mode.
+Also, you may need to run the 'sudo chown -R user:group CSI-SIEM/' command again, because the install.py makes a file on the last configuration and that may stop you from running the next command when not using sudo.
+You do not want to run the next step as a Root user or using sudo!
+Run the next command without sudo, or modify the permission for the user you are using.
 ```
 user@host:~/CSI-SIEM$ python3 scripts/install.py --configure
 ```

 Now that any necessary system configuration changes have been made, the local Malcolm instance will be configured:
 ```
-Setting 10g for Elasticsearch and 3g for Logstash.
+Setting 6g for Elasticsearch and 2500m for Logstash.
 Is this OK?
 (Y/n): y

-Restart Malcolm upon system or Docker daemon restart? (y/N): y
+Restart Malcolm upon system or Docker daemon restart? (y/N): N

+If you selected Yes for Restart Malcolm you'll get the following, if not just skip it.
+Don't select Yes unless you want the SIEM to run on every start up; it is not recommended.

 Select Malcolm restart behavior ('no', 'on-failure', 'always', 'unless-stopped'): unless-stopped